Soul Ventures Announces Strategic Expansion into Japan with New Office

 New Office Will Be Led by Japanese Venture Finance Leader, Makio Inui

-MALIBU, Calif., June 17, 2024 /PRNewswire/ -- Soul Ventures, a leading venture capital firm focused on disrupting our daily lives and building a better future, today announced a significant milestone with the establishment of Soul Ventures Japan, marking the firm's expansion into the Japanese market.
+TOKYO, June 18, 2024 /PRNewswire/ -- Soul Ventures, a leading venture capital firm focused on disrupting our daily lives and building a better future, today announced a significant milestone with the establishment of Soul Ventures Japan, marking the firm's expansion into the Japanese market.
 Through Soul Ventures Japan, the firm will be able to further the reach of its global network, invest in leading Japanese companies and offer more opportunities to its prominent portfolio companies like Anthropic, Cohere, SpaceX, Neuralink, and Reddit.

 "Japan presents a vibrant landscape brimming with exciting opportunities for investment," said Warren Hui, founding partner at Soul Ventures.
 "By opening an office here, we are signifying our commitment to investing in Japan's tech landscape and helping unlock the region's remarkable growth potential."